austinleroy/ebml-iterable/README.md

   * Binary: Binary data, otherwise uninterpreted.
   * Float: IEEE-754 floating point number.

-> Note: This library made a concious decision to not parse "Date" elements from EBML due to lack of built-in support for dates in Rust.
+> Note: This library made a conscious decision to not parse "Date" elements from EBML due to lack of built-in support for dates in Rust.
 Specification implementations should treat Date elements as Binary so that consumers have the option of parsing the unaltered data using their library of choice, if needed.

 # Specification Implementation